West Laurel Hill Cemetery

 Belmont Avenue, Bala Cynwyd

-With Philadelphia’s Laurel Hill Cemetery impeded from expansion by the creation of Fairmount Park, three large Lower Merion farms nestled between two deep ravines were bought to create West Laurel Hill Cemetery less than a mile away.
+When the creation of Fairmount Park impeded the expansion of Philadelphia’s Laurel Hill Cemetery, three large Lower Merion farms nestled between two deep ravines were purchased to create West Laurel Hill Cemetery less than a mile away.
 Incorporated in 1869, the 200-acre cemetery received its first burial in 1870.

 Because the new cemetery’s location was so high above the river, the practice of bringing funerals by steamboat was replaced with the use of funeral trains.
 The Reading Railroad even created a special siding at its Pencoyd Station to accommodate funeral trains.